 Microsoft Azure Research Award is Granted for our Research

-We have been awarded a Microsoft Azure sponsorship with value of $20,000.00 for using state-of-the-art cloud services provided by Microsoft for our research!
+We have been awarded a Microsoft Azure sponsorship with a value of $20,000.00 for using state-of-the-art cloud services provided by Microsoft for our research!

 This award enables us to access Azure NC-based Virtual Machine instances which are powered by NVIDIA Tesla® K80 GPUs and provide the computing power required to accelerate the most demanding high-performance computing (HPC) and AI workloads.
 Cloud computing lets you spend more time on your research, providing all the computing you need, exactly when you need it.
 Whether it’s a computer with more memory, a cluster with thousands of cores, a big data platform, an internet of things solution, or open-source machine learning at scale, you can achieve more using the cloud.
 Microsoft Azure for Research awards offer large allocations of cloud computing for your research project, and already supports hundreds of researchers worldwide across all domains.